artofpilgrim/portfolio-template/README.md

 - mailchimp
 - email

-The user information is universal, so wherever there is userinformation like your about page and project pages, it'll appear there.
+The user information is universal, so wherever there is userinformation like in your about page and project pages, it'll appear there.
 And that's it really.
-Pretty straight forward.
+Pretty straight forward, right?
 Make sure to save the file once done editing.

 ## Your Summary
 Your summary appears in your About page.
 It's just a summary of who you are and to change this simply open `summary.txt` that, like all configuration files, exists in the Config folder. `Config/summary.txt`.
 Just replace the Lorum Ipsum template text with your own and save.